AartOdding/PortfolioWebsite/content/blog/i-have-a-new-website.md

 * Version control is much better, because you can use Github.

 Because I use netlify to automatically deploy my website from Github, it is also open source.
-You can see the source code if you click on the Github icon in the top menu.
+You can view the source code on my Github page [here](https://github.com/AartOdding/PortfolioWebsite).